 In 2015 Blue 1 was sold by SAS to CityJet and all their Boeing 717-200s were released to other airlines that included Delta, Volotea and QantasLink.
 The last two Blue1 Boeing 717-200s were delivered to Qantas / QantasLink in January and February 2016.
 The last one was ferried to Australia on February 7th, 2016.
 Also one airline in Europe, Volotea, has publicly mentioned that they will be removing the Boeing 717 from their fleet.
 On March 10th, 2016, the airline, Volotea, confirmed to multiple news outlets that they will be removing the Boeing 717 from their fleet.
 Volotea has a total of 19 Boeing 717-200 jets that are leased from two leasing companies.

 On July 21st, 2016, Hawaiian Airlines acquired 2 Boeing 717-200s from Volotea to bolster their Boeing 717 fleet.
-This has left the market with at total of 17 Boeing 717 jets.
+This has left the market with a total of 17 Boeing 717 jets that may be for sale or lease.
 The company has not moved the rest of their aircraft yet, so those 17 jets are still available.